 - Valedictorian of high school

-- First semester students will be asked to accept a Dean's Scholar status by STAR and must accept the invitation prior to fall semester.
+- First semester students will be asked to accept a Dean's Scholar status by May 15, 2015 and must accept the invitation prior to fall semester.

 - Students must complete at least 15 credits during regular academic year semesters in which they are resident at the West Lafayette campus.

 - A Dean's Scholars Profile must be developed by the end of the student’s first semester or by the end of the first semester after a student enters the Program.
 A Dean’s Scholars Profile includes:

 - A working plan for meeting the 12 credit hours of honors courses.